 The Committee Chair will appoint two to three Committee members to serve as reviewers of a guideline.
-Wherever possible, the Committee Chair will select all Committee members or other expert reviewers who have no financial relationships with affected Companies or products to serve as guideline reviewers.
-However, one reviewer with relationships with specific expertise in the subject matter of a guideline can be appointed at the discretion of ASCO staff.
+Generally, the Committee Chair will select Committee members or other expert reviewers who have no financial relationships with affected Companies or products to serve as guideline reviewers.
+Members who are eligible serve as EBMC reviewers and vote on the guideline must not have relationships with affected companies two years prior to EBMC submission c.
+Recusal